Grup Yorum: Treatment by the state

 On 18 January 2013, five members of the group were accused of DHKP-C membership and arrested.
 They were released three days later.

-In October 2016 the Turkish police raided the Idil Cultural Center and destroyed music instruments of the band.
-Later the band published a video were they played a song on their broken instruments.
+In October 2016 the Turkish police raided the İdil Cultural Center and destroyed music instruments belonging to the band.
+Later the band published a video in which they played a song on their broken instruments.
 In November 2016, eight members of Grup Yorum were arrested at a concert they gave.
 They were released the following spring.

 In February 2018, Ali Aracı, İbrahim Gökçek, Selma Altın, İnan Altın, Emel Yeşilırma, and İhsan Cibelik were placed on the wanted list of the Turkish government.
 These members were put on the grey list, which meant a 300,000 Turkish lira bounty on their heads.
-Selma and Inan Altın left Turkey and applied for asylum in France in July 2018.
-Ibrahim Gökçek was detained on 26 February 2019 and sent to Silivri prison on 1 March 2019.
+Selma and İnan Altın left Turkey and applied for asylum in France in July 2018. İbrahim Gökçek was detained on 26 February 2019 and sent to Silivri Prison on 1 March 2019.

-Only in two years the Idil Cultural Center was raided 10 times and several members of the band were arrested.
-On 22 January 2019 Sultan Gökçek and Betül Varan were released, the members Seher Adıgüzel, Ferhat Kıl, Helin Bölek, Dilan Ekin, Bahar Kurt, Özgür Gültekin, Meral Hır and Duygu Yasinoğlu stayed in custody.
-In February 2019 İbrahim Gökçek was again arrested and accused of being a member of DHKP-C.
+In just two years the İdil Cultural Center was raided 10 times and several members of the band were arrested.
+On 22 January 2019 Sultan Gökçek and Betül Varan were released, while the members Seher Adıgüzel, Ferhat Kıl, Helin Bölek, Dilan Ekin, Bahar Kurt, Özgür Gültekin, Meral Hır and Duygu Yasinoğlu stayed in custody.
+In February 2019, İbrahim Gökçek was again arrested and accused of being a member of DHKP-C.

 In November 2019, Cologne police raided a venue and banned a Grup Yorum concert which was due to take place in solidarity with members in Turkey.
 The police statement said that the concert was forbidden, and that the venue where the concert would be held would be closed by the police.

 On Wednesday 5 August, 6 Grup Yorum members were arrested during a concert rehearsal at Beykoz, and at the same time the Idil Cultural Centre was raided.
 The 6 Grup Yorum members were released a few hours later.

 As of 20 November 2020, Grup Yorum has announced on its Twitter account that 3 Grup Yorum members and 5 choir members are jailed.